 As discussed in the syllabus, you will write a beat story for the Tiger Media Network (TMN) every other week.
 In the past, students have covered, among other things, FHSU Faculty-Senate, Hays City Commission, and the Ellis County Board of Education.
 With this first virtual semester, you get to choose your beat and where it is located.

 Hays and other western Kansas stories will probably work best for TMN, but if you want to cover a government agency in your area, no matter where it is in the world, that can work too.
 However, before you cover your beat, you must understand it.
-This week will help you do that.
+This module will help you do that.
 Enjoy!

 - Identify and be able to use the different features of the online learning space